 If you’re a founder in charge of issuing equity shares in your company – or an investor involved in equity financing – it’s critical to understand the fundamental differences between preferred and common stock.
-This deep understanding will allow you to feel confident in your decision-making.
+This deep understanding may allow you to feel confident in your decision-making.
 In addition, it will assist you in developing, evaluating, and managing a robust cap table.

-The key difference between preferred and common stock is that preferred stock is similar to a bond with its set value and redemption price, while common stock dividends are riskier and more volatile.
+The key difference between preferred and common stock is that preferred stock is similar to a bond with its set value and redemption price, while common stock dividends are often riskier and more volatile.
 However, there is no limit on how much the price of common stock will reach.
-Common stock is typically appealing to investors that want to take an active, long-term role in your startup, whereas preferred stockholders tend to be more financially-based partners.
+Common stock is typically appealing to investors that want to take an active, long-term role in your startup, whereas preferred stockholders tend to be more financially based partners.

 Let’s dive a little deeper into the fundamental differences between common stock and preferred stock.
 Analyzing the differences will help you identify the better choice for your startup and investors.